walidmeguenni/management_api/README.md

-# Investement API
+# Temtem One-Backend API

-This project is a RESTful API built with NestJS and MongoDB to help Create project for investor.
+This project is a RESTful API built with NestJS and MongoDB for managing products and user authentication with role-based access control.

 ## Technologies Used

 - NestJS
-- MongoDB
+- PostgreSQL
 - npm (Package manager)
-- Docker (for MongoDB)
+- Docker

 ## Prerequisites